Graphiiz/Devpool/README.md

 # Devpool

+## Install Django:
+* use base environment or setting up the new environment

+if seeting up the env:

+* type: python -m venv env_name
+* type: /env_name/bin/activate

+Then run:
+* python -m pip install Django

-After clone this repository to your local computer
+## After clone this repository to your local computer

 Step:
 * access to directory Devpool/mygame/